Sherlock5000/django-toy-project/USER-STORIES.md

 # **Library Management System**

 ### **Persona**
-1. Librarian: The person working at the library
+1. Librarian (Admin): The person working at the library
    - Lends and collects books to/from the user.
    - Performs other library operations (count of books in total, copies per book etc.).